tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 006.md

-- We go prod at the giant clam
+- We go prod at the giant clam, it has runes in sylvan that indicate that there needs to be an exchange.
+- We toss in